Jonathan2251/lbd/source/verilog.rst

 Now, most example codes depicted in the previous chapters are verified by print the variable with print_integer().

-This chapter shows Verilog PC output by displays the integer value located at I/O memory mapped address directly.
+This chapter shows Verilog PC output by displaying the integer value located at I/O memory mapped address directly.
-Since the cpu0.v machine is created by Verilog language, it suppose can run on real FPGA device.
+Since the cpu0.v machine is created by Verilog language, suppose it can run on real FPGA device.
 The real output hardware
 interface/port is hardware output device dependent, such as RS232, speaker,